 Registration for academic courses and co-curricular activities for the upcoming school year begin after first semester is completed.
-Information concerning courses and co-curricular activities is located in a special registration/planning guide booklet and can be found on the High School page of the district website.
-Students will select their classes with the assistance of the Guidance Dept. and their parents.
+Information concerning courses and co-curricular activities is located in the Planning Guide booklet and can be found under Forms and Information on the High School page of the district website.
+Students will select their classes with the assistance of the Guidance Department and their parents.

-In August, final registration will take place.
-At this time each student will complete his/her portion of online eRegistration, pay registration fees and finalize his/her first semester class schedule.
-Registration fees include textbook, towel and technology fees.
-An activity ticket may be purchased for an additional fee and will admit the student to regular season activities with the exception of plays, musicals, and post season sporting events.
+School registration will take place beginning April 15th.
+At this time, parents will complete online registration through PowerSchool and pay registration fees for the following school year.
+Registration fees include instructional fee, towel fee and technology fees.
+Other optional fees include student activity tickets, instrument rental, booster club memberships, and lunch account deposits.
+Student activity tickets will admit the student to regular season activities with the exception of plays, musicals, and post season sporting events.